Sandbox¶

 A minimal example¶

-Local Docker, isolated per conversation:
+Local Docker, isolated per user:

 HarnessAgent agent = HarnessAgent.builder()